driimus/lambda-batch-processor/packages/lambda-batch-processor/README.md

 ### Logging

-You can enable logging by providing a logger compatible with the `Logger` interface, which is modelled after [pino](https://github.com/pinojs/pino)'s function signatures.
+Logging can be enabled by providing a logger compatible with the `Logger` interface, which is modelled after [pino](https://github.com/pinojs/pino)'s function signatures.

 > [!NOTE]
 > The provided logger should support serialising [AggregateError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError) objects.

+## Alternatives

+Don't need special handling for [non-retryable errors](#non-retryable-errors)?
+Make sure to check out the implementation in [AWS Lambda Powertools for Typescript](https://github.com/aws-powertools/powertools-lambda-typescript/tree/main/packages/batch#readme), which has added ESM support in v2.